ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 `Search phrase: 'bathroom interior design', count: 2166, ad price: $3;`

-In cases where it is challenging or not possible to deploy format output configuration for the template format to a directory on all nodes in a cluste, or if the format is trivial then `format_schema_rows_template` can be used to pass the template string directly in the query, rather than a path to the file which contains it.
+In cases where it is challenging or not possible to deploy format output configuration for the template format to a directory on all nodes in a cluster, or if the format is trivial then `format_schema_rows_template` can be used to pass the template string directly in the query, rather than a path to the file which contains it.

 The `format_template_rows_between_delimiter` setting specifies the delimiter between rows, which is printed (or expected) after every row except the last one (`\n` by default)